7 Tips To Help You Negotiate With Suppliers

 - Never accept the first price - You should always provide a counter-offer after receiving an initial quote.
 In most cases, you will receive a revised price.

 - Consolidate purchase orders - Suppliers like it when they receive large orders.
 With a larger order, you can often negotiate lower costs and even use your position to get better delivery times if needed.
 Many companies will use a short-term business loan to capitalize on these opportunities.

 - Withhold or cancel orders when the price is too expensive - While this is not an ideal negotiation tactic, it is one that companies sometimes need to use to get the best pricing.
 This tactic is most effective when there are other suppliers that you could turn to for products.

 - Maintain good communication - When you are attentive and responsive, you can build a good rapport, which can help you in the future.

 When you want to get the best cost and service from a supplier, you need to be proactive and do whatever is necessary to accomplish your goals.
-By implementing the above strategies you can strengthen your relationship with suppliers while maximizing the benefits for your business.
+By implementing the above strategies you can strengthen your relationship with suppliers while maximizing the margins in your business.

 To get more small business resources, sign up for our newsletter!

 Lendified is Canada's premier online lender for small businesses.
 The company was founded by former bank executives dedicated to provide businesses with fast, easy, and affordable financing.
 The Lendified team regularly produces blogs and guides to help small business owners succeed.